 First of all, I suggest avoiding driving in downtown San Jose always.
 It is a bit insane.
 If you do need to drive on the outskirts of the city (aka near the airport) avoid doing so during rush hour if possible.

 Just as an example, from where we live it can take two hours to drive to the airport during rush hour.
 On a day without traffic, it takes about 15 minutes.

-Distances may seem close but can take forever to drive
+18. Distances may seem close but can take forever to drive

 While planning your travels, definitely look up the driving times of everything beforehand and then add at least 30 minutes to an hour to whatever it says.

-There are tolls in Costa Rica
+19. There are tolls in Costa Rica

 There are tolls on the major highway in the country heading from San Jose to the Pacific coast.
-They do accept dollars though, so if you are heading from the airport to the beaches, don’t stress if you haven’t switched to colones yet.
+They accept US dollars though, so if you are heading from the airport to the beaches, don’t stress if you haven’t switched to colones yet.

 I like to pay with a $10 bill at the first toll and they will give you change in colones.
 This will be enough colones to pay the rest of the tolls on your drive.